pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 # Raspberry-Pi-weather-dashboard
-Measure weather data with Python, log it to MySQL, and view it in a dashboard over the local network with by Node.js
+Measure weather data with Python, log it to MySQL, and view it in a dashboard over the local network with Node.js

 This isn't a new concept my any means but it's my first Pi project and I've documented the steps I took to set it up.
 End to end, here what it does: